Navkaur-codes/CrowdPilot-AI/README.md

 * **ADA Accessibility Mode:** Seamlessly filters routing graphs to prioritize ramps and elevators, physically locking out stair-heavy entrances.
 * **Predictive Event Sequencing:** The matrix constantly reads the game phase (Pre-Game, Halftime, Q3).
 It knows halftime triggers massive restroom/merch queues, and will intelligently advise you to hold off until the 3rd Quarter.
 * **Transit & Rideshare Analytics:** Forewarns you about external post-game congestion loops and dynamic uber/rideshare surge pricing (>2.0x).
+* **Fully Mobile-Responsive:** Engineered with a "Mobile-First" mindset, the dashboard adapts seamlessly to smartphones, ensuring attendees can navigate the venue effectively while on the move.

 ---